 In order to get that resource, they will need to sign up for your newsletter and email campaigns.

-You can also host your lead magnet on a separate page, like we did with our Ecommerce Case Studies lead magnet landing page:
+You can also host your lead magnet on a separate page, as we at Omnisend did with our 2022 ecommerce marketing statistics report lead magnet landing page:

-One note, however: the lead magnet should be directly related to your niche.
+One note: the lead magnet should be directly related to your niche.